Moving to New Zealand

 Furthermore, unrealised foreign exchange gains on foreign currency-denominated accounts are taxable in New Zealand unless exempt under a de-minimis rule, and foreign exchange losses are not necessarily deductible.

-Departure from New Zealand
+Departure From New Zealand

 Upon departure from New Zealand, and peculiar to New Zealand, an individual may still have a liability to New Zealand tax on worldwide income.
 The issue of losing New Zealand residency for tax purposes can be problematic.
 This may be due to the subjectivity involved in assessing whether the individual’s association with New Zealand has been broken to the extent that the individual no longer has an enduring relationship with New Zealand.